| "Kill the Tramp" is a documentary investigation into one

 and Iuri Andropov, regulating cooperation with the State Security

 Service in the area of organizing and conducting special operations.
+To highlight the scope of the "wet" operations used by

 the Zhivkov regime to counter the activities of political immigrants